Hey you, get out of my head!

 Whether it’s borne out of being a perfectionist or from stress and doubt over past/future events, recognise the moment you overthink.

-Catch it instantly and put a stop to it before being pulled into the constant barrage of thoughts.
+Catch it instantly and put a stop to it before being pulled into the constant barrage of thoughts before it drowns you.

 2. Replace the Thoughts